An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Introduction

-The natural approach to circumvent Overbeck's attack is to replace Gabidulin codes by another family equipped with an efficient decoding algorithm.
-However, only a few families of this type exist.
-On one hand, there are the LRPC codes \cite{GMRZ13} leading to the ROLLO scheme \cite{ABDGHRTZABBBO19}.
+The natural approach to circumvent Overbeck's attack is to replace the Gabidulin codes with another family equipped with an efficient decoding algorithm.
+However, only a few such families exist.
+On the one hand, there are the LRPC codes \cite{GMRZ13} which lead to the ROLLO scheme \cite{ABDGHRTZABBBO19}.
 On the other hand, one can in a way deteriorate the structure of the Gabidulin codes, at the cost of a loss of efficiency of the decoder.
-Loidreau \cite{L10} proposed to encrypt with a Gabidulin code perturbed with some $\Fqm$--linear operation.
-This proposal has been subject to a polynomial--time attacks for the smallest parameters \cite{CC20,G22,BL22}, while for larger parameters it remains secure until now.
+Loidreau \cite{L10} proposed to encrypt with a Gabidulin code perturbed by some $\Fqm$--linear operation.
+This proposal was subject to polynomial--time attacks for the smallest parameters \cite{CC20,G22,BL22}, while, for larger parameters, it remains secure so far.
 In another direction, Puchinger {\em et. al.} \cite{PRW18} proposed to replace Gabidulin codes with twisted Gabidulin codes.
-However their proposal was only partial, as they could not provide an efficient decoder correcting up to half the minimum distance.
+However their proposal was only partial, since they could not provide an efficient decoder correcting up to half the minimum distance.